 PAY_AMT1–PAY_AMT6: Amount of previous payment (NT dollar).
 PAY_AMT1 represents the amount paid in September; PAY_AMT2 represents the amount paid in August; and so on up to PAY_AMT6, which represents the amount paid in April.

 Let's now use the .head() method in the next step to observe the first few rows of data.

-Type the following command in the subsequent cell and run it using Shift + Enter:
+Run the following command in the subsequent cell:

 df.head()

-You will observe the following output:
+Here is a portion of the output you should see: